MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 The two values for this setting are:

-- **Allow** — Saves channel meeting recordings to a “Recordings” folder in the channel.
+- **Allow** - Saves channel meeting recordings to a “Recordings” folder in the channel.
 The permissions on the recording files are based off the channel's SharePoint permissions.
 This is the same as any other file uploaded for the channel.
 This is the default setting.
-- **Block** — Saves channel meeting recordings to a “Recordingsonly” folder in the channel.
-Channel owners will have full rights on the recordings in this folder, but channel members will have read access without ability to download.
+- **Block** - Saves channel meeting recordings to a “Recordingsonly” folder in the channel.
+Channel owners have full rights on the recordings in this folder, but channel members have read access without ability to download.

 ## Recordings automatically expire

 This setting provides you with a simple tool that reduces the amount of storage older recordings use.
-OneDrive and SharePoint will monitor the expiration set on all meeting recordings and will automatically move recordings to the recycle bin on their expiration date.
+OneDrive and SharePoint monitor the expiration setting on all meeting recordings and automatically moves recordings to the recycle bin on their expiration date.

 You can turn off the **Meetings automatically expire** setting in the Teams admin center, under **Meetings** > **Meeting policies** > **Recording & transcription**.